v6cord/VVVVVV/FEATURES.md

 - `moveplayersafe(x, y)` - `moveplayer` without going through walls

 - `supercrewmate(on/off)` - toggle whether the Intermission 1 crewmate collides with hazards or not

+- `supercrewmateroom()` - set the progress of the super crewmate to the current room